howerj/gladiators/readme.md

 	Email:      howe.r.j.89@gmail.com
 	Copyright:  2016-2020 Richard James Howe

+**The serialization code is currently broken, if you have a file called "gladiator.lsp" delete it and re-run again**.

 This is a simple toy program designed to display a series of 'gladiators' that can fire at and evade each other.
 The gladiators are controlled by a neural network, which gets mutated and bred every generation of gladiators.